ubports/docs.ubports.com/sdk/apps/qml/QtQuick/ListView.rst

 ``ListView.section``, ``ListView.previousSection`` and
 ``ListView.nextSection``.

-For example, here is a `ListView </sdk/apps/qml/QtQuick/ListView/>`__ that displays a list of animals, separated into sections.
-Each item in the `ListView </sdk/apps/qml/QtQuick/ListView/>`__ is placed in a different section depending on the "size" property of the model item.
+For example, here is a :ref:`ListView <sdk_qtquick_listview>` that displays a list of animals, separated into sections.
+Each item in the :ref:`ListView <sdk_qtquick_listview>` is placed in a different section depending on the "size" property of the model item.
 The ``sectionHeading`` delegate component provides the light blue bar that marks the beginning of each section.

 .. code:: qml